swcarpentry/python-novice-images/_extras/design.md

 ### Goals

+Learners can...

-1. Learners can write short functions using loops, conditionals, and standard libraries.
+*   ...write short scripts using loops and conditionals.
+*   ...write functions with a fixed number of parameters that return a single result.
+*   ...import libraries using aliases and refer to those libraries' contents.
+*   ...read, write, and manipulate images.

 ### Summative Assessment